alinex/node-alinex/src/doc/filestructure.md

     lib           // copied/compiled code
     node_modules  // npm installed packages
-    var           // data and code which maybe changed in installation
+    var           // data and code which maybe changed in installation src         // original data, will be overridden on update example     // examples

 Productive